ULTIMATE VIKING WARRIORS

 Úlfhéðnar see wolves as sacred, and as a result, never hunt them, or even take photographs of them.
 Wolf pelts are gathered from individuals who experience a natural death.

-Úlfhéðnar Hirðir are active combat-ready and special-forces-level units, composed of 12 men, led by two Hirðarhöfðingjar (Unit Commanders), who are always Úfhéðnar.
+Úlfhéðnar Hirðir are active combat-ready and special-forces-level units, composed of 12 to 18 men, led by two Hirðarhöfðingjar (Unit Commanders), who are always Úfhéðnar.
 The Hirðarhöfðingjar are responsible for the leadership, training and readiness of their Hirð, and ultimately, Hirðir under their command.
 They are also responsible for the resolution of disputes within their own unit, as well as for all actions and activities involving the members of their own Hirð.

 Úlfhéðnar Hirðir fall under the direct command of another Úfhéðnar Hirð with dominant status within the organization.